-- To invest in Indonesia, an investor should first consult the so-called 'Positive List for Investment' (Daftar Positif Investasi).
-This list contains the business sectors that are open to foreign investors, provided that certain requirements are met. - To set up a foreign investment company (a PMA), a Deed of Establishment along with a notarized Article of Association must be submitted for approval by the Ministry of Law and Human Rights (MoLHR) through the Administrasi Hukum Umum (AHU) website.
-After the submission to the AHU is complete, the MoLHR will issue the approval decree. - Once the registration process is complete, the Deed of Establishment must be announced in the State Gazette of RI by a public notary. - Once MoLHR approval is granted the limited liability company is then legally established in Indonesia as a 'PT'.
-The company data will be integrated into the Online Single Submission (OSS) system.
-Investors must also apply for a Nomor Pokok Wajib Pajak (NPWP)/Taxpayer Identification Number to apply for a Nomor Induk Berusaha (NIB)/Business Identification Number, and other business licenses through the OSS system.
+- The Government of Indonesia has opened various business sectors for investment.
+Business activities are classified into three main categories: (i) Open for Investment, (ii) Restricted for Investment, and (iii) Reserved for the Central Government.
+As a general principle, all business sectors are open to investment unless specifically restricted or exclusively reserved for the Central Government.
+Thus, to invest in Indonesia, an investor should first consult the business activities as set out in the aforementioned regulations, commonly known as the 'Positive List for Investment' (Daftar Positif Investasi). - To set up a foreign investment company (a PMA), a Deed of Establishment along with a notarized Article of Association must be submitted for approval by the Ministry of Law (MoL).
+After the submission is complete, the MoL will issue the approval decree - Once the registration process is complete, the Deed of Establishment must be announced in the State Gazette of RI by a public notary. - Once MoL approval is granted the limited liability company is then legally established in Indonesia as a 'PT'.
+Investors must also apply for a Nomor Pokok Wajib Pajak (NPWP)/Taxpayer Identification Number, a Nomor Induk Berusaha (NIB)/Business Identification Number, and other business licenses that are relevant to the business activities of a company.